 Mineral acids are commonly found in research laboratories and their corrosive nature makes them a significant safety risk.
 Since they are important reagents in the research laboratory and often do not have substitutes, it is important that they are handled properly and with care.
 Some acids are even shock sensitive and under certain condition may cause explosions (i.e., salts of perchloric acid).

 Principles:

-This document provides a general guideline for the use and handling of mineral acids by hazard class only.
-In some cases, multiple guidelines may apply for the use of a chemical (e.g. precautionary use of benzene as a flammable liquid and a carcinogen would apply).
-Refer to the safety data sheet (SDS) for the specific mineral acid before using it.
-If it is not possible to follow the guidelines mentioned in this document, the principal investigator must develop an alternative standard operating procedure that provides an equivalent level of safety.
-There may be cases when the level of safety will need to be even more rigorous.

-Procedures:

-Potential Hazards

-Corrosive: If acids are inhaled, they can be destructive to mucous membrane tissues and the upper respiratory tract, cause burning of the throat and nose, coughing, wheezing, shortness of breath, and pulmonary edema (water retention).
+Mineral acids are corrosive in nature.
+If acids are inhaled, they can be destructive to mucous membrane tissues and the upper respiratory tract, cause burning of the throat and nose, coughing, wheezing, shortness of breath, and pulmonary edema (water retention).
 Skin contact causes burns and eye contact may even cause blindness.
 Ingestion may cause permanent damage to the digestive tract.

-Irritant: Contact with skin, eyes, respiratory tract, and digestive tract causes burns and irritation.
+Contact with skin, eyes, respiratory tract, and digestive tract causes burns and irritation.

-Additional Comments:
+When diluting acids, add the acid to water slowly and in small amounts to avoid large amounts of heat release during mixing.
+Never use hot water or add water to acid.
+Large amounts of heat may be released, causing the solution to boil vigorously and splash acid out of the container.
+Wear appropriate PPE when mixing or diluting an acid.

+This document provides a general guideline for the use and handling of mineral acids by hazard class only and does not apply to the safe handling of hydrofluoric acid where special directions approved by the principal investigator must be followed.
+Extra care must be taken when handling and using hydrofluoric acid because 1) it dissolves most materials including glass and ceramics so it should be stored using polyethylene and 2) highly toxic causing severe burns, where painful or visible symptoms may be delayed by 8 h or longer.

 Nitric acid is a strong oxidizer that reacts with most metals evolving either hydrogen gas or nitrogen oxides depending on the concentration and the metal.
 It does not dissolve gold or platinum.
 Sulfuric acid is water reactive and acid mists containing sulfuric acid can cause cancer.
 Concentrated sulfuric acid also reacts violently with many organic chemicals leading to gas evolution.
 Hydrochloric acid reacts with nitric acid to form aqua regia, which causes brown fumes to evolve consisting of toxic nitrogen oxides.

-Hydrofluoric acid is very toxic causing severe burns.
-Painful or visible symptoms may be delayed by 8 hours or longer.
+In some cases, multiple guidelines may apply for the use of a chemical (e.g. precautionary use of benzene as a flammable liquid and a carcinogen would apply).
+Refer to the safety data sheet (SDS) for the specific mineral acid before using it.
+If it is not possible to follow the guidelines mentioned in this document, the principal investigator must develop an alternative standard operating procedure that provides an equivalent level of safety.
+There may be cases when the level of safety will need to be even more rigorous.

+Procedures:

 Engineering Controls